 Backpacks should fit well on the child’s back and including the contents, should not weigh more than 10 to 15% of your child’s body weight.
 If your child weighs 100 lbs, the backpack shouldn’t weigh more than 10 to 15lbs.
-Beth from The Container Store mentioned that you can ask the school for a 2nd set of books to keep at home so your child isnt carrying them back and forth.
+Some schools may be able to provide a 2nd set of books to keep at home so your child is not carrying them back and forth from school to home.

 - If your child needs to lean forward to support the weight of his backpack, then it is too heavy.